Linaro/website/_posts/current/blog/2023-08-11-linaro-helps-openeuler-to-officially-join-ceph-support-matrix.md

 ---
 layout: post
 title: Linaro helps openEuler to officially join Ceph support matrix
-description: "This blog is about openEuleran open source operating system for digital infrastructure. "
+description: >
+  This blog is about the introduction for the Ceph upstream collaboration between Linaro and openEuler.
+Linaro has introduced openEuler to the Ceph upstream and helped to make Ceph can be builtable on openEuler.
 date: 2023-08-11 10:38:17 +01:00
 image: /assets/images/content/screenshot-2023-08-11-at-11.37.28.png
 tags: